-In December 2012, the Library entered into a new lease agreement for computers.
-The lease agreement is for a thirty-six month period commencing January 2013 with a minimum monthly charge of \$8,468 for a total minimum commitment of \$304,848 over the term of the lease.
-Total rent expense associated with the computer lease for the year ended June 30, 2013 is \$50,807.
-The future minimum lease payments for the lease are as follows:
+In 2012, the Library entered into a lease agreement for non-public use computers.
+The original lease agreement was for a thirty-six month period commencing January 2013 with a minimum monthly charge of \$8,468.
+In February 2014 this lease was extended another twelve months with a new monthly charge of \$6,866 with payments beginning in March 2014.
+The total minimum commitment over the term of the lease is \$358,862.